textcreationpartnership/A03715/README.md

 ##Content Summary##

 #####Front#####
-¶ Here begynneth the Egloges of Alexāder Barclay prest wher of the fyrst thre conteyneth the mysery

 #####Body#####
 THe famous Poetis with the Musys nyneWith wyt inspyreth / fre••e pregnant & dyuyneSay boldely indyte¶ The prologe of the fyrst egloge▪•• o symple shepherdys / met on a certayne dayThe one wele agyd /
       * ¶ The prologe of the fyrst egloge▪